nscaamano/py-datagolf/README.md

 - ability to filter all available fields for the model in question.
 Right now only dg_id and name are available.
 - support for list query string values i.e. stats='sg_putt,sg_app' with handling for incorrect input where that be conversions and/or exceptions.
 - tests which utilize models to validate expeceted shape data back from the api
+- clean ids that appear as strings or are strings 'TBD' ; known examples are event_id in Tour Schedules